-Why some lesbians don't recognize themselves as women
+Why some lesbians do not identify as women

 "Lesbians are not women," said philosopher and lesbian feminist activist Monique Wittig.
-The phrase has become iconic.
-Lesbian activists explain why they don't recognize themselves as women and what lesbian identity means to them.
+The phrase became an emblem.
+Lesbian activists explain why they do not identify as women and what lesbian identity means to them.

-"Lesbians are not women," said the French philosopher and lesbian-feminist activist Monique Wittig in the late 1970s.
-The phrase became emblematic of the lesbian activism that carried on her legacy.
-She explained that being a lesbian isn't limited to a sexual orientation (who you like) but rather a way of inhabiting the world and escaping the heterosexual order.
+“Lesbians are not women,” said the French philosopher and lesbian feminist activist Monique Wittig in the late 1970s.
+The phrase became an emblem for lesbian activism, which continued her legacy.
+With it, she explained that being a lesbian is not limited to a sexual orientation (who you like) but rather a way of inhabiting the world and escaping the heterosexual order.

-To find out why some lesbians don't identify as women, Presentes spoke with lesbian activists Vic Sfriso, María Eugenia Sarrías, Mariana Rodríguez Fuentes, and María del Milagro Mariona.
+To find out why some lesbians do not identify as women, Presentes spoke with lesbian activists Vic Sfriso, María Eugenia Sarrías, Mariana Rodríguez Fuentes and María del Milagro Mariona.

 In her theory , Wittig recognizes heterosexuality as more than just a sexual orientation.
 For her, it is a political and economic regime .
 This organization of the heterosexual world is based on the submission and appropriation of women by men , according to the French activist.